adoyle-h/one.nvim/doc/install-and-init.md

 ## Versions

 It's recommended to use `master` branch which should be always stable.
+You can try `develop` branch for latest update but may be unstable.

 Read [tags][] for verions.
 The versions follow the rules of [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html).